 - The process of demand management can be improved by exposing the results to customers via online portals and mobile apps to get them to work together with the retail company to improve their ordering patterns and provide more information that can help enhance the accuracy of the forecasting models

 - Retailers are making the most out of Big Data technologies like Hadoop to reduce costs and maximize profitability arising from forecasting consumer demand

 - Retail fraud can range from fraud in returns or abuse of customer service, or credit risk for larger purchases

-- The most common frauds in retail occur are in the form of fraudulent return of products purchased and stolen credit/debit card information
+- The most common frauds in retail occur in the form of the fraudulent return of products purchased and stolen credit/debit card information

 - Retailers need to protect their margins and their reputations by proactively detecting fraudulent activities

 - Hadoop MapReduce and Spark perform analysis on more than 50 Petabytes of data accurately predicting the risks and frauds.

 Amazon has an intensive program to detect and prevent credit card fraud, which has led to a 50% reduction in frauds within the first 6 months.
 Amazon developed fraud detection tools that use the scoring approach in predictive analysis.
 This retail analytics depends on huge data sets that contain not just financial information of the transactions but it also keeps a track of browser information, IP address of the users, and any other related technical data that might help Amazon refine their Analytic models to detect and prevent fraudulent activities.

 Below are a few of the use cases that illustrate how big data and Hadoop are being integrated into the financial services industry, providing companies with insights into their operations, their customers, and their markets:

 Banks can create a more meaningful and effective context for marketing to customers if they can define distinct categories or “segments” in which each customer belongs